Writing Anxiety

 From Sylvia Plath to Virginia Woolf, many renowned writers have been avid journal keepers.
 Journals can be a great way to instill a daily practice of writing in a less stressful environment; they can be a refreshing change of pace, allowing you to play around, explore your thoughts, and get into the habit of writing just for the pleasure of it.

 A journal is like a garden, where the seeds of phrases, fragments, and ideas may one day flower into poems, stories, or essays.
 Since your journal is just for you, you don't have to worry about the quality of the writing or the expectation that someone might someday read it.
 You don’t even have to explain things that another reader might not understand.
-This is just for you to write as you like.
+This is just for you to start writing as you like.

 You may experience anxiety when writing life experiences that may have brought on negative feelings.
 Giving yourself a writing task that brings these negative or difficult experiences to the surface can be a great way to process what happened and how it may have affected you.
 That said, working with a mental health professional through online therapy may provide helpful structure and encouragement along your journaling journey, all from the comfort of your own home.